Orthogonal Edge Routing

 Enhancing the Routing Process

-Table 5.34, “Layout Stages” lists a number of so-called layout stages that can be used to enhance the routing process of class OrthogonalEdgeRouter.
-Class OrthogonalEdgeRouterModule.java demonstrates how to set up and use these layout stages in conjunction with OrthogonalEdgeRouter.
+Table 5.84, “Layout Stages” lists layout stages that can be used to enhance the routing process of class OrthogonalEdgeRouter.

 Classname Description